 certificate application fees, and educator preparation program

-recommendations remain in place as previously announced.
+recommendations remains in place as previously announced.

 The new Core Subjects EC-6 (291) and 4-8 (211) tests